Pyraustinae

 (NCBI-index: 1.594229)

-The Small Magpie (Anania hortulata) is a very striking appearance and is one of the larger species within the grass moth group.
-The top of the thorax is mostly yellow and the rest of the body consists of alternating yellow and brown bands.
-The ground color of the wing is white with a band of brown spots on the ends of both wings.
+The Small Magpie (Anania hortulata) has a striking appearance and is a larger species within the grass moth group.
+The top of the thorax is primarily yellow, and the rest of the body consists of alternating yellow and brown bands.
+The ground colour of the wing is white, with a band of brown spots on the ends of both wings.
 Near the apex of the wings is a second row of brown spots.
-It flies in one generation from June to August and has a wingspan of 24-28mm.
+It flies in one generation from June to August and has a 24-28mm wingspan.
 The larvae can be found in a spun or rolled leaf before developing in a silk cocoon in a hollow stem or under the bark.
 Host plant: Nettle.
 Dutch name: Bonte brandnetelmot.
 Frisian name:

 Flying period: